stubbles/stubbles-log/README.md

 ### Custom log entry factories

 In case the provided log entry factories don't fulfil your needs you can create your own log entry factory.
-For this you have to implement the `stubbles\log\entryfactory\LogEntryFactory` interface which consists of two
+For this you have to extend the `stubbles\log\entryfactory\LogEntryFactory` class which consists of two
 methods:

 ```php